Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 d.
 Evolve and conduct a Staff Course for senior teachers, as per the requirements of educational institutions.

-NSU is going to start 4-Year BS Engineering Technology program from Fall 2020 in five technologies.
-Moreover, NSU will also offers various skills training programs and short-term courses for In-service TVET Teachers as well as industrial apprentices.
+The NSU is offering several 4-Year BS Engineering Technology programs from Fall 2021 in five technologies.
+Moreover, NSU offers fourteen skills training certificates.

 |Sharing knowledge about TVET||Secondary focus|